TL-System/plato/README.md

 *Plato* can opt to use `wandb` to produce and collect logs in the cloud.
 If this is needed, add `use_wandb: true` to the `trainer` section of a configuration file.

+If there are issues in the code that prevented it from running to completion, there could be:

+* Out of CUDA memory.

+  Solution: Use more GPU resources or decrease the number of clients selected in each round (with *client simluation mode* on) / max_concurrency / batch_size, etc.

+* The time that a client waits for the server to respond before disconnecting is too short.
+This could happen especially when training with large neural network models.

+  Solution: Add `ping_timeout` under `server` in your configuration file.
+Now the default value is 20 (seconds).
+You could specify a larger number, like 100.

-If there are issues in the code that prevented it from running to completion, there could be running processes from previous runs.
-Use the command `pkill python` to terminate them so that there will not be CUDA errors in the upcoming run.
+* Running processes from previous runs.

+  Solution: Use the command `pkill python` to terminate them so that there will not be CUDA errors in the upcoming run.

 ### Client Simulation Mode